-The museum displays a permanent exhibition 3,000 square meters large, where visitors can examine and learn about the 2,000 years of Jewish history in Germany: pictures, objects and stories that together provide a clear and nostalgic picture of Jewish life in Germany.
+The museum displays a permanent exhibition 3,000 square meters, where visitors can examine and learn about the 2,000 years of Jewish history in Germany: pictures, objects and stories that together provide a clear and nostalgic picture of Jewish life in Germany.
 To enhance the experience, visitors will also experience interactive exhibits with multimedia, becoming active participants in the exhibition.

-The rotating exhibits at the museum show the history of German Jewry, from the Roman period to the present.
+The temporary exhibits at the museum show the history of German Jewry, from the Roman period to the present.
 The exhibits showcases the Holocaust and give a glimpse into the years following the war, years of flourishing culture, years of cultural ruins of the many communities that were no more.

 The museum halls emphasize the missing, the absent.
 This is how the museum manages to mention the millions who were murdered.